-The initial phase of the regional mass transit system is scheduled for completion in 2016, connecting Sea-Tac Airport, downtown Seattle, and the University of Washington.
-The second phase "ST2", expands the transit system throughout the region, and is scheduled for completion in 2023.
+The initial phase of the regional mass transit system ((is scheduled for completion)) was completed in 2016, connecting Sea-Tac Airport, downtown Seattle, and the University of Washington.xxv The second phase of "ST2", expands the transit system throughout the region, and is scheduled for completion in 2023.
 Sound Transit has begun planning for the expansion of the regional transit system.
 In late 2014, Sound Transit updated its Long-Range Plan, the roadmap for future development of the regional transit system

-Based on its long range, Sound Transit is working to develop a new System Plan - "ST3" which could go before the voters in November 2016. (http://soundtransit3.org/)
+Based on its long range, Sound Transit is working to develop a new System Plan - "ST3" which ((could go before)) was adopted by the voters in November 2016. (http://soundtransit3.org/)